Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_creation/guide.en-gb.md

 This step is optional, but recommended for the vast majority of use cases (e.g. when two VDC networks need to add up).

-We will now create a datacentre group to optimize the management of our network with this newPublic VCF as-a-Service feature.
+We will now create a datacentre group to optimize the management of our network with this new Public VCF as-a-Service feature.

 Go to the Networking section by clicking `Networking` > `Data Center Groups`{.action}.